gonative-cc/relayer/demo_scripts/README.md

     - Generates 101 blocks to fund each wallet.
     - Creates a raw transaction sending 0.025 BTC to a new address in the same wallet.
     - Signs the raw transaction.
-    - utputs the raw and signed transactions for each wallet.
+    - Outputs the raw and signed transactions for each wallet.